 7.19.
 In accordance with para.
 8.12 of SSR-4 [1], the commissioning of a nuclear fuel cycle facility is required to be divided into stages, depending on the objectives to be achieved.
-For a reprocessing facility, this may involve four stages, which are described below.
+For a reprocessing facility, this may involve four stages, which are described belowin paras 7.20-7.37 of this Safety Guide.